amir73il/linux/Documentation/filesystems/overlayfs.rst

 persistent and could change even while the overlay filesystem is mounted, as summarized in the `Inode properties`_ table above.

+With mount option "xino=nofollow", overlayfs does not try to preserve the pre-copyup values of st_ino and st_dev of a non-directory object across copyup, but after copyup, the values of st_ino and st_dev are persistent and st_ino is consistent with d_ino.

 Changes to underlying filesystems
 ---------------------------------